 Bride, Harold.
 "Surviving Wireless Operator of the Titanic.
 Thrilling Story by Titanic's Surviving Wireless Man.
 Bride Tells How He and Phillips worked and How He Finished a Stoker Who Tried to Steal Phillips's Life Belt".
 New York Times (1857-1922), Apr 19, 1912, pp. 1.
 ProQuest, Accessed 7 May 2021.

-First hand accounts of events are considered primary sources of information.
+First-hand accounts of events are considered primary sources of information.
 A secondary source would be someone else describing what Bride experienced.
-Primary sources are excellent to use for research papers; however, you can usually use both primary and secondary sources in your work depending on your assignment.
+Primary sources are excellent resources for research papers.
+You may also want to consult primary and secondary sources depending on your assignment.

-While primary sources are excellent to use for research papers, sometimes personal interviews may not necessarily be an accurate description of events.
-Each witness may have a different perspective of the event.
-Our view is sometimes obscured by personal emotions, our self-identity, or community values.
+Personal interviews may not necessarily be an accurate description of events.
+Each witness may have a different perspective on the event.
+Personal emotions, self-identity, or community values may influence perspectives.
 Consider, for example, when law enforcement officers interview witnesses at the scene of a car accident.
-Do all witnesses report the exact same sequence of events?
+Do all witnesses report the same sequence of events?
 Should as many personal accounts as possible be gathered in an attempt to reconstruct the accident?

 Brunning, Andy.
 "A Rough Guide to Spotting Bad Science."
 Ci: Compound Interest, Andy Brunning/Compound Interest, 2023, www.compoundchem.com/2014/04/02/a-rough-guide-to-spotting-bad-science/.
 Accessed 26 August 2024.